aweymo/VRAF_RC/index.md

       The photo captures the relationship of the Japanese American community and their embeddedness within the US military and the Puget Sound before WWII and later incarceration.
-- template: 3-column-text
-  block: three-column-1
-  col_1:
-    content: 'These themes of outreach are plain in perhaps the most historically significant photograph I discovered in the collection, and the only item which included an archival description written by Bob Richards.
-The note adhered onto the back of RSO-40 in type-written paper begins:'
-    headline: ''
-    slug: ''
-  col_2:
-    headline: ''
-    slug: ''
-    content: '"Marching forward, arm in arm with their fellow young Americans are girls of the Tacoma and Puyallup Valley Japanese American Citizens League, a substantial part of the national Nisei soldiers and white boys of the same companies, at the wind-up of the grand march as they danced in Tacoma''s Odd Fellows Hall.
-      Americans all -- and no doubt of it."'
-  col_3:
-    headline: ''
-    slug: ''
-    content: This photo, taken two months before the Pearl Harbor attacks, documents an event the Puyallup Valley Chapter of the Japanese American Citizens League hosted in support of National Defense Week to help unify efforts between the 250 Nisei (second generation) soldiers active at the Fort Lewis Army base and Caucasian soldiers.
-The evening included an informal dinner with Issei (first generation) family members, dancing and singing the American national anthem.
-      The photo captures the relationship of the Japanese American community and their embeddedness within the US military and the Puget Sound before WWII and later incarceration.
 - template: hero-banner-w-image
   block: hero-2
   headline: "<strong>Kodachrome Stereo Transparencies</strong>"